kwant-project/kwant/doc/source/tutorial/tutorial5.rst

     - It is in fact possible to separate electron and hole degrees of freedom in the scattering matrix, even if one uses matrices for these degrees of freedom.
-In the solve step, `~kwant.solvers.sparse.solve` returns an array containing the transverse wave functions of the lead modes.
+In the solve step, `~kwant.solvers.common.SparseSolver.solve` returns an array containing the transverse wave functions of the lead modes (in `BlockResult.lead_info <kwant.solvers.common.BlockResult.lead_info>`.
       By inspecting the wave functions, electron and hole wave functions can be distinguished (they only have entries in either the electron part *or* the hole part.
 If you encounter modes with entries in both parts, you hit a very unlikely situation in which the standard procedure to compute the modes gave you a superposition of electron and hole modes.
 That is still OK for computing particle current, but not for electrical current).

+.. rubric:: Footnotes

+.. [#] Well, there is a not so elegant way to do it still.
+See the technical
+       details